Hyperasymptotic approximation to the top, bottom and charm pole mass: in the large approximation

 \section{$m_{\rm PV}(\m)$ in the large $\beta_0$ approximation}

 Here the discussion runs parallel to the discussion for the static potential in the large $\beta_0$ approximation made in Section III of \cite{HyperI}.
 Nevertheless, we do not have the same analytic control as for the static potential.
 Note also that now we have ultraviolet renormalons.
 Moreover, the pole mass has the extra complication that it is ultraviolet divergent and needs renormalization.
 This makes the Borel transform more complicated and we do not have the exact $\mu$ factorization one has in the static potential.
-We take the Borel transform from \cite{Beneke:1994sw,Ball:1995ni,Neubert:1994vb}: \be B[m_{\rm PV}-\m](u) = \m \frac{C_F}{4\pi}\bigg[\bigg(\frac{\m^2}{\mu^2}\bigg)^{-u}e^{-c_{\MS}u}6(1-u)\frac{\Gamma(u)\Gamma(1-2u)}{\Gamma(3-u)}-\frac{3}{u}+R(u)\bigg] \,, \ee where $u=\frac{\beta_0}{4\pi}t$ and \be R(u)=\sum_{n=1}^{\infty}\frac{1}{(n!)^2}\frac{d^n}{dz^n}G(z)\bigg|_{z=0}u^{n-1}=-\frac{5}{2}+\frac{35}{24}u+\mathcal{O}(u^2) \,, \ee \be G(u)=-\frac{1}{3}(3+2u)\frac{\Gamma(4+2u)}{\Gamma(1-u)\Gamma^2(2+u)\Gamma(3+u)} \,. \ee This expression has been derived in the $\MS$ scheme.
-Whereas the scheme dependence of the first term can be reabsorbed in changes of $\mu$ and $c_{\MS}$ (it would then be equivalent to a change of scale), controlling the scheme dependence of $R(u)$ is more complicated.
+We take the Borel transform from \cite{Beneke:1994sw,Ball:1995ni,Neubert:1994vb}: \be B[m_{\rm PV}-\m](u) = \m \frac{C_F}{4\pi}\bigg[\bigg(\frac{\m^2}{\mu^2}\bigg)^{-u}e^{-c_{\MS}u}6(1-u)\frac{\Gamma(u)\Gamma(1-2u)}{\Gamma(3-u)}-\frac{3}{u}+R(u)\bigg] \,, \ee where $c_{\MS}=-5/3$, $u=\frac{\beta_0}{4\pi}t$ and \be R(u)=\sum_{n=1}^{\infty}\frac{1}{(n!)^2}\frac{d^n}{dz^n}G(z)\bigg|_{z=0}u^{n-1}=-\frac{5}{2}+\frac{35}{24}u+\mathcal{O}(u^2) \,, \ee \be G(u)=-\frac{1}{3}(3+2u)\frac{\Gamma(4+2u)}{\Gamma(1-u)\Gamma^2(2+u)\Gamma(3+u)} \,. \ee This expression has been derived in the $\MS$ scheme.
+Whereas the scheme dependence of the first term in \eq{eq:BorelmPV} can be reabsorbed in changes of $\mu$ and $c_{\MS}$ (it would then be equivalent to a change of scale), controlling the scheme dependence of $R(u)$ is more complicated.
 We will not care much, as $R(u)$ has to do with the high energy behavior, and should only affect $m_P$, the finite sum.
-Therefore, when we change from the $\MS$ to the lattice scheme we will leave $R(u)$ unchanged.
+Therefore, when we change from the $\MS$ to the lattice scheme, we will just change $c_{\MS} \rightarrow c_{\rm latt}$ and leave $R(u)$ unchanged.
 Strictly speaking then, the object we compute in the lattice scheme is not the pole mass, still it will have the same infrared behavior.
-The fact that we will obtain the same result after subtracting $m_P$ from $m_{\rm PV}$ in both cases will be a nice confirmation that high-energy cancellation has effectively taken place and what is left is low energy\footnote{To make an analogy, the situation is similar to determinations of the infrared behavior of the energy of an static source in perturbation theory.
+The fact that we will obtain the same result after subtracting $m_P$ from $m_{\rm PV}$ in both cases will be a nice confirmation that high-energy cancellation has effectively taken place and what is left is low energy\footnote{To make an analogy, the situation is similar to determinations of the infrared behavior of the energy of an static source in lattice perturbation theory.
 In \cite{Bauer:2011ws,Bali:2013pla,Bali:2013qla} two different discretizations were used for the static quark propagators.
 This affected the ultraviolet, but let the infrared behavior unchanged, as it was nicely seen in those simulations.
 See also the discussion in \cite{Hayashi:2019mlb}.}.
+The value of $c_{\rm latt}$ that we use is the same to the one used in \cite{HyperI}.
+To determine it we take the $n_f=0$ number for a Wilson action of $d_1=5.88359$ \cite{Hasenfratz:1980kn} and use $c_{\rm latt}=-2(\frac{5}{6}+\frac{2\pi d_1}{\beta_0})$.
+This is enough for our purposes, as we only use this scheme for checking the consistency between the results obtained with different schemes.
+Note that this yields two values of $c_{\rm latt}$ if we introduce the $n_f$ dependence of $\beta_0$: $c_{\rm latt}(n_f=0)=-8.38807$ and $c_{\rm latt}(n_f=3)=-9.88171$.